 - Recommendations are discussed among the attendees of the Congress

 - The Congress votes on the action plan recommendations, with a 75% majority needed for implementation

-- Action is added to the Southeast Quality of Life Plan and assigned to an institution, standing group, or task force for implementation
+- Action is added to the Southeast Quality of Life Plan and assigned to an institution, standing group, or Action Team for implementation

 Monitor ProgressBetween sessions of Congress, the Community-Building Team (CBT) monitors progress of the Southeast Quality of Life Plan goals and actions.
 Accomplishments, failures, issues, and concerns are identified.
 One week prior to the Congress, the CBT provides residents and interested parties with a summary and agenda for the upcoming session.

 Congress Flow Chart

 HistoryIn the 1970s, I-65 carved its way through Indianapolis, leaving a series of devastating divides through the neighborhoods of Southeast Indianapolis in its wake.
 This area of the city would feel the effects of community deterioration for the next decade.

 In 1983, the neighborhoods of Southeast Indianapolis began to reunite.
 Organizations, such as Fountain Square and Fletcher Place Investment Corporation, lead home repair and urban design projects.
 Fountain Square Church & Community Project rallied volunteers to rebuild affordable homes.
 In 1991, both groups recognized the difference they could make as one revitalizing force.
 They came together as Southeast Neighborhood Development, Inc., commonly known as SEND.

 Today, a strong partnership among the residents of the near southeast side, SEND, and other neighborhood organizations has continued to increase property values, welcome new residents, and attract ambitious business owners.